-Kitchens are some of the busiest areas of a home.
-From the everyday ins and outs to gatherings with family and friends, the kitchen is the center of all the action.
-Because of this, your kitchen countertops should also be designed to handle the traffic.
+Your kitchen is the busiest room in your home.
+From everyday cooking to gatherings with family and friends, the kitchen is the center of all the action.
+Because so much happens in your kitchen, you need countertops that can keep up with the traffic.

-When journeying down the path of kitchen countertops, one must begin by deciding which material is best for their needs and requirements.
-Is your home host to little children, or are you an adult-only household?
-What is the overall aesthetic of your home?
-How much time and effort are you willing to invest in your countertops, and so on.
+When choosing kitchen countertops, you first have to decide which material is best for your needs and requirements.
+Do you have young children, or are you an adult-only household?
+What is your home’s overall aesthetic?
+How much time and effort are you willing to invest in maintaining your countertops?

 Quartz